react-bootstrap-table/react-bootstrap-table2/README.md

 [![Build Status](https://travis-ci.org/react-bootstrap-table/react-bootstrap-table2.svg?branch=master)](https://travis-ci.org/react-bootstrap-table/react-bootstrap-table2)
 Rebuild of [react-bootstrap-table](https://github.com/AllenFang/react-bootstrap-table)

+This is a fork used by BonnierNews org with up to date dependencies, since the original repo is no longer maintained.

 > Note that `react-bootstrap-table2`'s npm module name is [**`react-bootstrap-table-next`**](https://www.npmjs.com/package/react-bootstrap-table-next) due to the name being already taken.

 `react-bootstrap-table2` separates some functionalities from its core modules to other modules as listed in the following: